jolt-community

 }

 Aside: The shift operation supports shifting in nested JSON objects.
 Sub-objects can have keys and are values too.
-To avoid confusion about which value we are referencing, when we want to refer to an key as an existing data path, we use the term left-hand side (LHS), and when we want to refer to the value as the destination of the data, we use the term right-hand side (RHS).
+To avoid confusion about which value we are referencing, when we want to refer to a key as an existing data path, we use the term left-hand side (LHS), and when we want to refer to the value as the destination of the data, we use the term right-hand side (RHS).

 There are several important facts to know about the shift operation: